dtao/lazy.js/README.md

 With indefinite sequences, we saw that unlike Underscore and Lo-Dash, Lazy.js doesn't actually need an in-memory collection to iterate over.
 And asynchronous sequences demonstrate that it also doesn't need to do all its iteration at once.

-Now here's a really cool combination of these two features: with *lazy.dom.js* (a separate file to include in browser-based environments), you can apply all of the power of Lazy.js to **handling DOM events**.
-In other words, you can think of DOM events as a *sequence*&mdash;just like any other&mdash;and apply the usual `map`, `filter`, etc. functions on that sequence.
+Now here's a really cool combination of these two features: with a small extension to Lazy.js (**lazy.dom.js**, a separate file to include in browser-based environments), you can apply all of the power of Lazy.js to **handling DOM events**.
+In other words, Lazy.js lets you think of DOM events as a *sequence*&mdash;just like any other&mdash;and apply the usual `map`, `filter`, etc. functions on that sequence.

 Here's an example.
-Let's say we want to handle all `mousemove` events on a given DOM element, and show their coordinates in another DOM element.
+Let's say we want to handle all `mousemove` events on a given DOM element, and show their coordinates in one of two other DOM elements depending on location.

 ```javascript
 // First we define our "sequence" of events.